Waste station diverts rubbish from landfill at Northland markets and events

 "It's about encouraging large-scale events to think about how they can reduce their footprint."

-Roberts organises Tūtūkākā Twilight Markets, the Matapōuri Gala, Ngunguru Gala, and this year will be helping operate the WDC 'Christmas in the Park'.
+Robert and Percy organise Tūtūkākā Twilight Markets and the Ngunguru Gala, and this year will be helping operate the WDC 'Christmas in the Park'.

 "The really cool thing is that we are trying to implement reusable culture," she said, "It's just like we remember to bring our supermarket bags now."